-Ensemble provided a recyclable loan to help Kawa Kabuya export coffee to European and US buyers.
+Since 2015, Ensemble has provided a recyclable loan to Kawa Kabuya to help fund their exports to European and US buyers.

 Kawa Kibuya are dedicated to growing their business relationships as well as the reputation of Eastern Congo are a fertile source of high quality coffee.
 Increasingly they are collaborating with other coffee cooperatives in the region to attend industry events to raise awareness of Kivu coffee and this outreach is having a positive impact on operations.
 Kawa Kibuya is currently in discussions with investment banks in Europe about providing finance to help further scale their distribution operations.